 I am a writer, wonk and activist.

 You can find my writing in The Guardian as well as the CBC, Vice, Jacobin, Fusion, HuffPost, Indian Country Today, The Marshall Project, Salon, High Country and other publications.
+My op-ed on the Attawapiskat suicide crisis won 1st place in the editorial category of the National Native Media Awards.
 Development, the flagship journal of the Society for International Development, published my work on the role of indigenous peoples in combatting climate change, and the UN Committee on Economic, Social and Cultural Rights has invited me to consult for their General Comment on access to land and economic, social and cultural rights.

 The belief that indigenous people and ideas can contribute to understanding and solving the world's most pressing challenges inspires my writing and gives strength to my voice.